Sılo Qız

 “Whoever you fraternize with,

-whoever you are companion with
+Whoever you are a companion with

-get to know your friend well..
+Get to know your friend well.

-don’t be a brother… fraternity is equality.
+Don’t be a brother… Fraternity is equality.

 Ap Sileman;

-Sleep in the lights.
+Sleep in the light.

 *Dersim Oral History Researcher-Author